 Do Schedule Your Mediation for a Time When You Can Be Fully Present

 Give yourself plenty of time to deal with the mediation and your emotions afterward.
 If you can, take the day and do some extra self-care before and after your mediation.
-Your Robinson & Hadeed Family Law divorce lawyer in Tacoma, WA, may be able to give you a rough estimate on how long mediation could take.
+Your Robinson & Hadeed Family Law divorce lawyer in Tacoma, may be able to give you a rough estimate on how long mediation could take.

 Do Let a Close Friend Know When Your Divorce Mediation Is